I am a 29 year old gamer hailing from Norway. I’ve been playing WoW since Vanilla on an on-again off-again basis, mostly fairly casually.

 Outside of WoW

-Outside WoW I have a full time job in project management and I live with my girlfriend (who is not a gamer, but reads my blog anyway).
+Outside WoW I have a full time job in project management and I live with my fiance (who is not a gamer, but reads my blog anyway).
 I keep myself busy doing things I enjoy so that it does not feel like an effort.
 Laziness is a skill, if you reframe it as efficiency.